vargspjut/systemd-journal/README.md

 ### Following
 To start following the journal from the **current** position, call *Follow*.
 Provide a callback to receive new journal entries in a thread safe manner.
 Call the returned *FollowStop* function to stop following.

-**NOTE 1**: If the current cursor doesn't point to an log entry, follow will automatically seek to the end of the journal and start following from there.
+**NOTE 1**: If the current cursor doesn't point to an log entry, Follow will automatically seek to the end of the journal and start following from there.

 **NOTE 2**: Follow runs in a go-routine.
 Since one single journal instance must not be called from multiple threads, a new instance will be created with the very same configuration and state as the parent instance.